brootaylor/personal-dev-framework/README.md

 ### "image"

-Compresses imagery copies to the `build` directory.
+Compresses imagery and copies to the `build` directory.

 ```js
 image: {